Education and services

 Monthly Family Caregiver Education Program

-Meets the second Monday of each month in the evening at the Alzheimer's Association.
 Learn about topics of interest to family and friends of those with dementia like activities, communication, help for caregivers, resources and more.
-See our education calendar for current topics - no reservations needed.
+See our education calendar for current topics and locations- no reservations needed.

 This active Public Policy Committee and statewide network advocates for policies and programs to assist persons with Alzheimer’s and their care partners before state and federal governments.
 Anyone interested in participating in advocacy is encouraged to join the network.
 Contact Rob Gundermann, Public Policy Director, at 608.232.3408.